-In Japan, it is not allowed to talk on the phone in public transport, subway stations, parking lots, crowded places.
+Looking for forbidden things in Japan?
+It is not allowed to talk on the phone in public transport, subway stations, parking lots, crowded places in Japan.
 It is perceived as disrespectful to others.
 If you talk on the phone, you can feel the cold attitude towards you.
 Therefore, it is best to write a message.

 If you travel to El Salvador one day, it is recommended not to speak English.
 If you speak English, the locals will think you are from the States.
 If they think you are from the US, then they will rob you at the first opportunity.
 The best is to learn Spanish or use dictionaries and language programs.